dottjt/plastic/chapters/08-Milo.md

 <!-- Expressing love  -->

-I felt love.

-The perfect image of cuckholdry.
+An acoustic stream of pink decorations fluttering around me, gently letting me down ina a confetti of fairy dust.
+I couldn't have imagined anything more perfect than the sanctuary of her presence, held in esteem beyond the very words which brought her to life.
+More than anything, I simply wanted to hold her in my hand, pretending to be hers in every sense of the word.
+A lucky charm of eternity which

+So this is what love was.
+A pure evaporation if cynicism, .

+.
+It was like staring at a godess.

+.

 <!-- Waking up with Milo -->

+I could have stared at her for hours, absorbing the finer details of her skin.
+Hold her tight

+The perfect image of cuckholdry

 I could feel her body pressed against mine.
+The soft touch of her pores

 Caught in a wisp of cold air, I was ecstatic.